appscode/blog/content/post/kubedb-v2024.11.18/index.md

 - **OpsRequest Support**: Enhanced operational request capabilities for Druid, Memcached, Microsoft SQL Server, PgBouncer, Solr, and ZooKeeper, providing greater management flexibility.

-- **Autoscaling**: Added autoscaling support for Apache Solr to automatically adjust resources based on workload demands.
+- **Autoscaling**: Apache Solr now supports autoscaling, allowing dynamic resource adjustments to meet workload requirements.

-- **RotateAuth**: A new Ops Request named `RotateAuth` has been introduced.
-This feature enables users to rotate the credentials of the database enhancing overall security.
+- **RotateAuth**: A new Ops-Request named `RotateAuth` has been introduced.
+This feature enables users to rotate the credentials of the database, enhancing overall security.
 It is initially added for Druid, Elasticsearch, Kafka, MongoDB, Postgres, and Solr.

 - **Authentication**: Authentication support has been introduced for Memcached, providing an additional layer of security by verifying client identities before granting access.

-- **New Version Support**: Added support for Druid version `30.0.1` and MongoDB version `8.0.3`.

-- **Monitoring**: Added enhanced monitoring feature for KubeDB-managed Cassandra deployments by integrating Grafana dashboards.
+- **Monitoring**: This release brings enhanced monitoring feature for KubeDB-managed Cassandra deployments by integrating Grafana dashboards.

 - **Recommendation Engine**: This release includes important fixes and improvements for the Recommendation Engine.

 - **Performance Improvement**: This release brings enhancements to controller performance, ensuring more efficient and faster operations.

+- **New Version Support**: Support for Druid version `30.0.1` and MongoDB version `8.0.3` has been added.

 For detailed changelogs, please refer to the [CHANGELOG](https://github.com/kubedb/CHANGELOG/blob/master/releases/v2024.11.18/README.md).
 You can now explore the detailed features and updates included in this release.